-Authorize the Department of Health and Human Services, Division of Public Health Services, to enter into an agreement with JSI Research and Training Institute, Inc., d/b/a Community Health Institute (Vendor #161611-B001), 501 South Street, Bow, NH 03304 to conduct a statewide primary care needs assessment in an amount not to exceed \$63,760 effective upon Governor and Executive Council approval, through June 30, 2020.
-100% General Funds.
+Authorize the Department of Health and Human Services, Division of Public Health Services, to amend an existing contract JSI Research and Training Institute, Inc., d/b/a Community Health Institute (Vendor #161611-B001), 501 South Street, Bow, NH 03304 to continue conducting a statewide primary care needs assessment, by exercising a contract renewal option by increasing the price limitation by \$63,760 from \$63,760 to \$127,520 and by extending the completion date from June 30, 2020 to June 30, 2022 effective upon Governor and Council approval.
+The original contract was approved by Governor and Council on December 5, 2018, Item #18, 100% General Funds.

-Funds are available in the following account for State Fiscal Year (SFY) 2019, and are anticipated to be available in SFY 2020, upon the availability and continued appropriation of funds in the future operating budget.
+Funds are available in the following account for State Fiscal Year 2021, and are anticipated to be available in State Fiscal Year 2022, upon the availability and continued appropriation of funds in the future operating budget, with the authority to adjust budget line items within the price limitation and encumbrances between state fiscal years through the Budget Office, if needed and justified.